-As an introduction to motor travel in Bhutan, by Queen Ashi Dorji Wangmo Wangchuck (Consort of Jigme Singye Wangchuck, King of Bhutan).
+As an introduction to motor travel in Bhutan, by Queen Ashi Dorji Wangmo Wangchuck (consort of Jigme Singye Wangchuck, King of Bhutan).

-Much has changed in Bhutan since those days.
-Cable Television, Mobile phones, the latest 4 wheel drives, International Hotel chains, like the Taj, Aman and Uma Como Hotels have setup shop in this Elitist Incentive destination.
+The year was 1961, when Thimphu became the capital of kingdom of Bhutan, much has changed in Bhutan since those days.
+Cable television, mobile phones, the latest 4 wheel drives, international hotel chains, like the Taj, Aman and Uma Como hotels have setup shops in this elitist incentive destination.

-None of these changes have affected the majority of the population, who pride themselves on a sustainable approach to tourism in line with the philosophy of Gross National Happiness, where traditional Buddhism and modernity live in perfect harmony.
+None of these changes have affected the majority of the population, who pride themselves on a sustainable approach to tourism in line with the philosophy of gross national happiness, where traditional buddhism and modernity live in perfect harmony.

 72 hours or a long weekend is about the time you’ll spend in Bhutan.
-Make the most of it by.
+Make the most of it by

-3. Have a hot stone bath specially setup for you by the riverside!
+Have a hot stone bath specially setup for you by the riverside!

-4. Meditate at the Kyichu monastery, Bhutan’s oldest and most beautiful temple.
+Meditate at the Kyichu monastery, Bhutan’s oldest and most beautiful temple.